jbakse/compform_notes/content/week_2_random/index.md

 # Assignment

 Sketch!
 Experiment with procedurally generated images that make use of `random()`.
 Post your results to the Sketchblog.

+## Challenge
+Kasimir Malevich, Mark Rothko, Piet Modrian, Anni Albers all worked with basic shapes, color, and natural media.
+Create a sketch that generates new works in the style of one of these artists.
+Pay particular attention to the subtleties and textures of your chosen artist's work.
+How closely can you recreate these subtleties?

 # Related Links